Denver Brain Injury/TBI Attorneys

 - Lost income: Anytime you need to take off of work for medical or legal matters for your injury is recoverable.
 It can also include any personal time off or vacation time you used.
 You did not expect to use this time off, which are benefits you can recover through a claim.

 - Future medical expenses: A brain injury requires extensive medical care for months and years.
-Doctors and specialists will review your condition and determine if you require ongoing medical attention.
+Doctors and specialists will review your condition and determine if you require ongoing medical treatment.
 You may need to receive physical, psychological, or occupational therapy.
 A Denver brain injury lawyer will recover compensation for the estimates of your future treatment.

 - Lower quality of life: Many brain injury victims cannot participate in the daily tasks they did before.
 They will often have restrictions and a reduction in the quality of their life.
 If you are in a relationship, you will likely lose consortium, and your relationship will be affected.
 Any other activities you participated in before the accident that you cannot do now also contribute to your lower quality of life.
 You can recover compensation for these losses.
 While money will not get your interpersonal relationships back, it can allow you to modify your life accordingly.